 If you’re in the mood for confronting Spanish police, then drive in Spain without a T-shirt, argue with a passenger or place your arm on the window.

 Driving in Spain is typically a pleasurable experience.
 The roads are good, there’s not too much traffic and petrol is cheaper than in other European countries.
-It’s easy to forget about what you’re doing when driving in Spain, especially if the sun is shining and you’re driving to somewhere exciting.
-But, of course, a driver must always be aware of their actions and remember that they’re in charge of not only their passengers’ safety, but also of those on the roads around them.
+It’s easy to forget about what you’re doing when driving in Spain, especially if the sun is shining.
+But, of course, a driver must always be aware of their actions; they’re in charge of not only their passengers’ safety, but also of those on the roads around them.

-However, there are certain obscure — and some unbelievable — regulations that make it easy to get a driving penalty in Spain without knowing you’ve done anything wrong.
-Insurance agency Wiquot put together a list of the top 10 strangest things drivers have been fined for in Spain.
+However, there are certain obscure regulations that make it easy to get a driving penalty in Spain.
+Insurance agency Wiquot put together a list of the strangest things drivers pay fines for in Spain.

 The unbelievable rules of the road in Spain

 - Driving with one hand or arm outside of the vehicle can lead to a fine of €100.
-Article 18 of the General Traffic Law states that the driver and passengers should always maintain a sensible position inside the vehicle.
+Article 18 of the General Traffic Law states that the driver and passengers must maintain a sensible position inside the vehicle.

-- You have to be extremely careful when parking on sand at the beach because if the area is classified as ‘protected’, you could end up with a fine of up to €6,000.
+- You have to be extremely careful when parking on sand at the beach.
+If the area is under environmental protection, you could end up with a fine of up to €6,000.

-- Making the most of being stationary at a red light by touching up your make-up or eating food could cost you €200 euro and two points off your licence.
+- Making the most of being stationary at a red light by touching up your make-up or eating food is expensive.
+It could cost you €200 and two points off your license.

-- Driving while blasting music in a quiet area like a hospital or during the early hours of the morning can lead to a fine of €80–100.
+- Driving while blasting music in a quiet area like a hospital or during the early morning can lead to a fine of €80–100.
 In one case, a fine of €2,400 was imposed because the noise prevented homeowners from sleeping.

 - Driving in the left-hand lane or in the middle lane if the right-hand lane is free could result in a fine of €200, according to Articles 28 and 31.

 - Be careful if you’re having an argument while driving.
-If you are caught taking your eyes off the road on several occasions, you could end up with a fine of €80.
-The same amount will be applied if the driver is caught biting his nails, kissing a passenger or insulting other drivers through hand gestures.
+If you’re caught taking your eyes off the road, you could end up with a fine of €80.
+The same amount applies if the driver bites their nails, kisses a passenger, or insults other drivers through hand gestures.

 - Filling up the car with petrol with the radio on could lead to a fine of up to €91.